 We’ve enlisted the support of ChatGPT itself to investigate the pros and cons of using artificial intelligence source for generating marketing content.

-What are the benefits of using ChatGPT to generate marketing content?
+What are the benefits of using ChatGPT for marketing content?

 Using ChatGPT to create marketing content can provide several benefits: